 What makes Capilano Suspension Bridge so special at Christmas time are all the magical lights and festive decorations.
 The light displays are done more tastefully and artistically than some of the Lower Mainland’s other Christmas light venues – there are fewer lights per square foot than at various other places, but they are equally impactful.

-At Capilano Suspension Bridge, over the Christmas season at night, don’t forget to look down and admire the illuminated river in the canyon far below.
-The lights there are constantly changing colour.
-Also be sure to admire the waterfall.
+At Capilano Suspension Bridge, over the Christmas season in the evening, don’t forget to look down and admire the illuminated river in the canyon far below.
+The lights there are constantly changing colour, from blue to effervescent green.
+It looks likey dye cast into the gushing waters.
+Make sure to admire the waterfall too.

 Canyon Lights at Capilano Bridge